Family Reunion to Foreign Spouses

 How easy is it to claim an undue hardship?

-Hey great, I buy a language guide, study it, practice a bit and then I can prove my simple German, or?
+Hey great, I buy a language guide, study it, practice a bit and then I can prove my simple German, right?

 That will hardly work.
 However, to successfully apply you will have to present the certificate "Start German 1" from a Goethe-Institute or accredited language school in your vicinity.
 If your country has no Goethe Institute or this test is not (yet) available then the officer in the consulate will decide.
 Of course, if you were a German or studied Germanistics then mention this in your application.